ADVERTISEMENT

 More Information

-While at first the YDP-S35 almost looks like a twin to its bigger brother, it is actually three kilos lighter with a weight of 37 kilograms.
-But that is not the only difference: The YDP-S35 is also another centimeter slimmer, making it even more compact than the S55.
+At first glance, the YDP-S35 almost looks like a twin of its bigger brother.
+With a weight of 37 kilograms, however, it is actually three kilos lighter–and that is not the only difference: The YDP-S35 is also another centimeter slimmer, making it even more compact than the S55.

-The built-in loudspeakers beneath the keyboard have a separate plastic case.
-Compared to the S55, there is no front panel to visually cover this case.
+The built-in speakers beneath the keyboard have a separate plastic case.
+Unlike the S55, there is no front panel to visually conceal this case.

 The control panel of the Yamaha Arius YDP-S35 has been reduced to a minimum.
 Most functions are adjusted using key combinations.
 The free Smart Pianist piano app makes this way simpler.
 (Image Source: Yamaha)